What is smishing?

 Reading through real-life examples of cyberattacks is ultimately the best way to begin recognizing smishing messages.
 Here are a few of the most common smishing attacks; however, never underestimate the lengths to which cybercriminals will go.

-• Financial alerts: Smishers will often send text messages pretending to be a bank or financial institution, claiming that there has been suspicious activity on the victim's account and urging them to click on a link to resolve the issue.
+• Financial alerts: Smishers will typically send text messages pretending to be a bank or financial institution, claiming that there has been suspicious activity on the victim's account and urging them to click on a link to resolve the issue.

 • Package delivery notifications: Attackers may also send fake delivery notifications claiming that a package could not be delivered and asking the recipient to click on a link to track the package.